JuanOrozco213/CS4220/midterm.md

   - The CLI should include a search command `node cli.js search <item to be search>`
   - The app should allow a user to select from a search result and then fetch details
   - The app should display the details formatted cleanly
-  - The app should have a package.json
+  - The app should have a cli.js, app.js and package.json

 <br/>
-* The CLI app should not contain the API URL or using any other module (the only exception is inquirer or yargs) than the one you have created.
+* The CLI portion should not contain the API URL.
+The CLI should only being using your custom module, yargs, inquirer or color/formatting modules.

 ---